No! You're Wrong. or: Spooky Action at a Distance

 No!
 YOU'RE WRONG. or: Spooky Action at a Distance is a 2025 American film written, edited, produced and directed by Crispin Glover and starring Glover and his father, Bruce Glover, who also co-wrote the screenplay.

+Synopsis

+The Muldoon family's wealth and power fuel a cycle of obsession and strife, with father and son locked in a battle for control at its core.